tinoryj/ELECT/AE_INSTRUCTION.md

 We provide scripts to set up the environment for the evaluation.
 The scripts are tested on Ubuntu 22.04 LTS.
 Note that the running time of the scripts depends on the node number, network bandwidth, and the performance of the cluster nodes.

-**Step 1:** Set up and check the user account and sudo password on each node.
+**Step 1:** Set up and check each node's user account and sudo password.
 We assume all the nodes have the same username and password.
 We use the user name and password to set up the running environment automatically.
-In addition, please also check whether each node has the same network interface name (for the given IP address).
-If not, please modify the `networkInterface` variable in `scripts/settings.sh` on each node.

 **Step 2:** Set up the cluster node info in `scripts/settings.sh` on each node.
 Please fill in the following variables in the script.
 Note that we assume all the nodes have the same configurations (e.g., same user name, same path to the artifact folder, same network interface name, etc.).